 TSP vs. Social Security

 What if you looked at your social security benefits like a rate of return?
-Not precisely the same but let’s put a little bit of a spin on how we conventionally think about Social Security benefits.
+It’s not precisely the same.
+But let’s put a little bit of a spin on how we conventionally think about Social Security benefits.

 There are three significant dates when it comes to Social Security that you need to know: